 Sarah Polley drops her usual indie roots to play the central role of a badass zombie-killing survivor.

-All in all, this film definitely belongs on our list of the best remake movies of all time.
+All in all, this film belongs on our list of the best remake movies of all time.

 John Sturges’ classic western is a remake of Akira Kurosawa’s 1954 movie Seven Samurai.
 Sturges was a huge admirer of the Japanese director and adapted his story to the gunslinging landscape of the Wild West.